kaizen-R/R/Sample/Visualizations/Risks_Overview/Readme.md

 ## To be noted about this Demo code:
 This demo includes quite a few sample things:
-* use of a global variable to keep a copy of a temporary when to be used where needed (using "<<-"), which is not great
+* use of a global variable to keep a copy of a temporary when to be used where needed (using "<<-"), which is not great in theory but helps sometimes.
 * use of reactiveVal() & observeEvent() for updating dataset used by the dashboard
-* filter for project selection (we could use similar approaches for risk type, etc.)
+* filter for project selection (we could use similar approaches for risk type filter, etc.)
-* file input for a better UX, as opposed to having her editing the code
+* file input for a better UX, as opposed to having the user editing the code to get to the right file
 * sample tryCatch() code for controlling incorrect input (INCOMPLETE, but this is a demo)
 * interactive Risk visualization in GGPlot as scatterplot of probability * impact with Jitter (noise) added to positions to avoid overlap
 * nearest point selection based on x-y clicked position